brianShan974/brianFuck974/README.md

 # brianfuck974
 brianfuck974, named after me.
 My implementation of brainfuck in rust.
+In this implementation, 32768 32-bit cells are used.

-Rust is the best language ever.
+By the way, rust is the best language ever.